icub-tech-iit/documentation/docs/robot_calibration_types/icub3_calibration_types.md

-# Calibration types available on iCub 3
+# Calibration Types available on iCub 3
 The table below aims to provide expert users with some technical information about calibration types on `iCub 3` robot.

 <table>